bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 **Unsafe data structures**

-The biggest problem that I have with the above code is that it is possible that someone will accidently modify the state during the render phase.

-The `Yome.state` is a mutable and that means that any function that has a reference to it during the render phase may accidentally change the state while it is, say, conjuring up some derivative state for some other function.
-This is easier to do than one may think.
+[Immutable-js](https://facebook.github.io/immutable-js/).
+Immutable

-This could definitely cause some hard to find bugs and really wreaks havoc on the apparent independence of the functions that we are creating.
-It is for this reason that I would very likely start using immutable (persistent) data types like the ones found in [Immutable-js](https://facebook.github.io/immutable-js/).
-Immutable data is the most efficient way to prevent functions from inadvertently side effecting and accidentally ruining the data for the application.
+data is the most efficient way to prevent functions from inadvertently side effecting and accidentally ruining the data for the application.